 Based on your students’ grade level or your course requirements, you can determine your Gradebook settings in the Setup Wizard.
 The Gradebook helps you choose between your Grading System in terms of point system or weighted system, grade calculations, and any other Gradebook options you want to set.
 Once you select your Gradebook settings, the system will perform automatic calculations for you when you grade your students.

-When you first set up your course in Brightspace, give some thought to how you want to issue assessments to your students, how you want to categorize them, and how you want to release them.
-Some teachers like to organize their Gradebook with categories on Marking Periods, others prefer to sort by assessment type, and then there are those who prefer a hybrid of both approaches.
+When you first set up your course in Brightspace, give some thought to how you want to issue assessments to your students, how you want to categorise them, and how you want to release them.
+Some teachers like to organise their Gradebook with categories on Marking Periods, others prefer to sort by assessment type, and then there are those who prefer a hybrid of both approaches.
 All of this can be done in the Manage Grades tab.
 By setting up your Gradebook ahead of time, you can track learner progress regularly and make informed decisions in a timely manner to support your students.

 For assessments such as live presentations that require real-time evaluation, or if you simply want to add a grade or feedback on the fly, you can use the Enter Grades tab.
 Here you’ll see a list of your students along with the assessment item, where you can quickly fill in grades or feedback in the field provided.

 As a recap, if you’re using the Grades tool for the first time, a good place to start is by setting up your Grading System in Setup Wizard.
-Next, you can create your Gradebook in Manage Grades to organize your Grades Category and Grade Items and map out the formative or summative assessments you’ll use to assess your students.
+Next, you can create your Gradebook in Manage Grades to organise your Grades Category and Grade Items and map out the formative or summative assessments you’ll use to assess your students.
 Remember, you can make tweaks whenever you like, but it’s worth spending some time setting up your Gradebook at the outset of a class to help calculate grades for the rest of the year.

 In our next post, we’ll explore how teachers can use Brightspace to help establish effective communication practices in the classroom.